zcappai/MSc-Computer-Science/Chequerboard 2D Array/README.md

 # Chequerboard 2D Array
-This program takes an input of 4 integers and prints a 2D array of the input size, with '#' symbols in a chequerboard shape.
+This program takes an input of 4 integers and prints a 2D array of the input size, with '#' symbols in a chequerboard pattern.
 All input integers must be greater than or equal to 1.

 The inputs include: